Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 Code institute milestone project MS projects Gym Temple Lean is a small sole trader style fitness facility

-The key reasons for producing a wesbite were;
+The key reasons for producing the website were;
 * help current users learn about the fitness facility (Temple Lean)
 * help new potential users learn about the fitness facility (Temple Lean)
+* help new potential users connect easily the fitness facility (Temple Lean)
 * help the gym owner attract and retain clients

 ### UX